leowevertonsantos/nestjs-ecommerce/README.md

-Project created to learn how to code with nestjs, this case is based in youtube tutorial by https://www.youtube.com/channel/UCUSpT2b4x2Bq3RcAAg4hFng and based is the follow playlist https://www.youtube.com/watch?v=-8Q62rTswSQ&list=PLBeQxJQNprbiykCyVNcSExTgytMMjSjnQ
+Project created to learn how to code with nestjs, this case is based in youtube tutorial by https://www.youtube.com/channel/UCUSpT2b4x2Bq3RcAAg4hFng and based in the follow playlist https://www.youtube.com/watch?v=-8Q62rTswSQ&list=PLBeQxJQNprbiykCyVNcSExTgytMMjSjnQ